2018 National Health Center Week: Thank you ICHS heroes

 Community health centers play a critical role in making sure patients and families across Washington state, and across the country, have access to quality health care — which is why we need to make sure these centers have the resources they need.
 I’m glad we were able to reach a bipartisan agreement earlier this year to help community health centers support and enhance the great work they already do to make sure patients and families in all corners of our country have quality care within reach regardless of income, and I hope we can continue to build on that progress.

 Washington state senators Maria Cantwell and Patty Murray issued statements in support of the federal grants.

-The installation of a historical exhibit in ICHS’s Shoreline Clinic gave a nod to the past and ICHS’s 45 years of history.
+The installation of a historical exhibit in ICHS’ Shoreline Clinic gave a nod to the past and the health center's 45- year history.